 • People holding uniform visas, long-stay national visas, or residency permits issued by a Member State

-• The family members of EU citizens who have freedom of movement rights
+• A family member of an EU citizen who has freedom of movement rights

 • People holding diplomatic passports